How MDM software can help in SOC-2 compliance

 This requirement makes sure that the processing of the system is authorized and efficient.
 The MDM software can help in achieving processing integrity in the following way.

-• Access Control: MDM software can be used to set policies and controls for device usage, including the ability to restrict access to certain applications and data based on user roles or device location.
+• Access Control: This feature-enriched software can be used to set MDM policy and controls for device usage, including the ability to restrict access to certain applications and data based on user roles or device location.
 For example, organizations can use MDM software to configure VPN or other secure network access controls to restrict access to sensitive data when the device is not connected to a secure network.

 This can help to prevent unauthorized access to sensitive information.
 MDM software can also be used to enforce device compliance policies, such as minimum OS version, Wi-Fi data usage, jailbreak detection, and device encryption.